 During the Grace Period, applied to all License Types, by default 7 days in duration, you can access protected content but cannot protect new content.
 This means In-Place Encryption does not re-encrypt content when it is closed - and in fact Releases Protections, which means the resulting plaintext file is afforded no ongoing protection.

 If using :Recover, materials can be Restored during the Grace Period. :Assess reporting and User Management (for Delegates and Administrators) also remain available, though you cannot create new Users during the Grace Period.
-Additional, advanced component behavior varies based on individual agreements.
+Advanced component behavior varies based on individual agreements.

 The Gap Period